opengd/uusma-processing/README.md

 A example of a composition file:
 ```
+# This my first composition
 macro macro.json
 5 hello
 10 world
-15 hello world //This comment will be ignored
+15 hello world # This comment will be ignored
 jmp 10 1
 20 hello
 22 world
-// This line will be ignored and also any empty lines and lines that have nothing usefull
+# This line will be ignored and also any empty lines and lines that have nothing usefull

 30 hello